 Excuse the “work in progress” ContentMeant site — I’m taking the time to

-StudioPress Sites and theme templates.
-For three years, I’ve been really happy with the Genesis platform and their themes for my own author-writer site (customized from Shay Bocks’ Foodie child theme — a huge fave).
+StudioPress Sites and theme templates for just about any business.
+For years, I’ve been really happy with the Genesis platform and their themes for my own author-writer site (customized from Feast Design’s Foodie child theme).
 StudioPress Sites include hosting, and themes are mobile-responsive (critical for today’s authors), modern, and have lots of built-in widgets, so basic set-up requires no coding.
-The theme set-up instructions are good, and their customer service is great — so I stuck with them for this (in progress) site.
+The theme set-up instructions are good, and their customer service is great — so I stuck with them for this site, as well.

-Even better news is that StudioPress now has a template called Author Pro (look under Shop for Themes), which has a built-in widget for selling books… woo hoo!
+StudioPress even has a template called Author Pro, which has a built-in widget for selling books… woo hoo!

-What goes into an author website?
+What are the critical things to include on an author website?
 Elements of an Author Website — one of my articles from my days running About.com / The Balance Book Publishing site — will get you started.
-Sign up for the site launch notification / newsletter (below) and you’ll be the first to get a robust update of the article (and much more).

 How to Write A “Selling” Author Bio – I wrote this recently for the Mystery Writers of America NY Chapter’s blog.
 Since you’re writing the website for your author platform, write your bio and get this up, first.